Arioi

 The Arioi or Areoi were a secret religious order of the Society Islands, particularly the island of Tahiti, with a hierarchical structure, esoteric salvation doctrine and cultish and cultural functions.
-They included both men and women of all social strata, though men predominated.
+The order included both men and women of all social strata, though men predominated.
 The Arioi principally venerated the war god 'Oro, whom they considered the founder of their order.

 Polynesian society

 In order to understand the comparable societies on other islands of the Polynesian Triangle, it is necessary to understand Polynesian societal order in classical times, i.e. before Europeans made contact with islands.
 In most of Polynesia, society was divided and structured according to a strict hierarchy comprising several social strata.
 This division did not always manifest itself the same way, but it can be found in Tahiti, Samoa, Hawaii, the Marquesas Islands, Austral Islands, Cook Islands, and even in the remotest corner of the Polynesian Triangle on Easter Island.

 There were in essence three castes on the Society Islands: